microsoft/Windows-Camera/Samples/ExtendedControlAndMetadata/EyeGazeAndBackgroundSegmentation/README.md

-# WinRT sample application getting and setting extended camera controls as well as extract frame metadata
+# WinRT sample application getting and setting extended camera controls as well as extracting frame metadata

 This folder contains sample projects for
 - **EyeGazeAndBackgroundSegmentation**: a C# UWP application to preview camera and to interact with its extended controls
 - **CameraKsPropertyHelper**: a C++/Winrt runtime component to interact with a [VideoDeviceController](https://docs.microsoft.com/en-us/uwp/api/windows.media.devices.videodevicecontroller?view=winrt-20348) to get and set extended camera controls via serialized/deserialized byte buffers.
 While this sample covers EyeGazeCorrection and BackgroundSegmentation, it can be extended to cover other controls using the same methodology.
-This project also contains a helper method to extract and deserialize frame metata from a byte buffer.
+This project also contains a helper method to extract and deserialize frame metadata from a byte buffer.
 Similarly while it covers how to extract *```KSCAMERA_METADATA_BACKGROUNDSEGMENTATIONMASK```* metadata, it can be extended to cover other type of metadata using the same methodology.

 ## Requirements

-	This sample is built using Visual Studio 2019 and [Windows SDK version 20348](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk/#serverdev) at minimum and requires [Windows SDK version 21364](TBD) to interact with the *KSCAMERA_METADATA_BACKGROUNDSEGMENTATIONMASK* metadata and the KSCAMERA_EXTENDEDPROP_BACKGROUNDSEGMENTATION_MASK capability for the KSPROPERTY_CAMERACONTROL_EXTENDED_BACKGROUNDSEGMENTATION control.
+	This sample is built using Visual Studio 2019 and [Windows SDK version 19041](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk) at minimum and requires [Windows SDK version 21364](TBD) to interact with the *KSCAMERA_METADATA_BACKGROUNDSEGMENTATIONMASK* metadata and the KSCAMERA_EXTENDEDPROP_BACKGROUNDSEGMENTATION_MASK capability for the KSPROPERTY_CAMERACONTROL_EXTENDED_BACKGROUNDSEGMENTATION control.

 ## Getting and setting extended camera controls
-In the **CameraKsPropertyHelper** project, the ```PropertyInquiry``` runtime class containes static helper methods to set and get extended controls via serialized/deserilized byte buffers.
+In the **CameraKsPropertyHelper** project, the ```PropertyInquiry``` runtime class containes static helper methods to set and get extended controls via serialized/deserialized byte buffers.

 ### GetDevicePropertyByExtendedId
 We use the method [```GetDevicePropertyByExtendedId()```](https://docs.microsoft.com/en-us/uwp/api/windows.media.devices.videodevicecontroller.getdevicepropertybyextendedid?view=winrt-20348#Windows_Media_Devices_VideoDeviceController_GetDevicePropertyByExtendedId_System_Byte___Windows_Foundation_IReference_System_UInt32__) to send a GET command of an extended control to a camera device.
-This is used to verify if the control is supported as well as query the capabilities of the device regarding this control.
+This is used to verify if the control is supported as well as to query the capabilities of the device regarding this control.
-1) we first create GET command we will send in the proper format..
+1) We first create GET command we will send in the proper format,
-2) then serialize it to a byte buffer..
+2) then serialize it to a byte buffer,
-3) then call the aforementioned method..
+3) then call the aforementioned method
-4) and retrieve the result for which the status indicates success of failure..
+4) and retrieve the result for which the status indicates success of failure,
-5) then finally deserialize the result value into a format we can parse
+5) then finally deserialize the result value into a format we can parse.

 ```cpp